 Remember that relapse is quite common while going through treatment but knowing the potential risk factors and warning signs of a potential relapse can help an individual stay on the road to recovery with a support network.

-Revisit the other articles in this series about eating disorders byclicking here.
+Check out the other articles in this series about eating disorders byclicking here.

 References: nationaleatingdisorders.org, nedc.com, cmha.org